nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 just `a`, one would write `(*a).b.c`.

 **Prefixes.** We say that the prefixes of an lvalue are all the lvalues you get by stripping away fields and derefs.
-So the prefixes of `*a.b` would be `*a.b`, `a.b`, and `a`.
+The prefixes of `*a.b` would be `*a.b`, `a.b`, and `a`.

 [lvaluecode]: https://github.com/rust-lang/rust/blob/bf0a9e0b4d3a4dd09717960840798e2933ec7568/src/librustc/mir/mod.rs#L839-L851